ThomasHMAC/mri_request/nii_template/README.md

 4. To load a different image, first go to **File → Close All**, then repeat step 2.

+Notes
+- A screenshot of the viewer interface is located in `images/image1.png`.
+Open it separately if needed.
-All image headers have been cleaned but images have NOT been de-faced.
+- All image headers have been cleaned but images have NOT been de-faced.

 PIs contact:
 rep_pi_email